AUTplayed/ldf/README.md

 ```

 Each folder in the `pages` directory represents a page (duh) and will be loaded if a user navigates to the route named after the folder.
 So, for example if a user clicks on an `a` tag with `href="examplepage"`, LDF will attempt to load `pages/examplepage/examplepage.html`.
+The page `index` is required, and is the default content you'll see without any navigation.

 ## Drawbacks